GrahamDumpleton-abandoned/powershift-cluster/README.rst

     Commands:
       create  Create a new persistent volume.
       list    List the available peristent volumes.

+    $ powershift cluster users
+    Usage: powershift cluster users [OPTIONS] COMMAND [ARGS]...

+      Manage accounts database for the cluster.

+    Options:
+      --help  Show this message and exit.

+    Commands:
+      add     Adds a new user account.
+      list    List active user accounts.
+      passwd  Change the password for an account. remove  Removes a user account.

 Use the ``--help`` option on individual commands to see what the command does and what further options can be supplied.